pingcap/docs/performance-tuning-methods.md

 - `raftstore.store-pool-size` is either excessively small or large (an excessively large value might also cause performance degradation)
 - The I/O latency is high, resulting in high `Append Log Duration` latency
 - The network latency between TiKV nodes is high
-- The gRPC thread are uneven in terms of cpu usage.
+- The gRPC thread are uneven in terms of CPU usage.

 Common scenarios where `Apply Log Duration` is long: